* German coalition government impasse weighs on euro

 * Dollar index not far from one-week high

-TOKYO, Nov 21 (Reuters) - The dollar gave back some of its gains in Asian trading on Tuesday but remained not far from a one-week high against a basket of currencies as German political uncertainty continued to pressure the euro.
+TOKYO, Nov 21 (Reuters) - The dollar gave back some of its gains in Asian trading on Tuesday but stuck close to a one-week high against a basket of currencies as a German political deadlock continued to pressure the euro.

-The dollar index, which tracks the greenback against a basket of six major rival currencies, inched 0.1 percent lower to 94.036, but still within sight of its overnight peak of 94.104, its highest since Nov.
+The dollar index, which tracks the greenback against a basket of six major rival currencies, dipped 0.1 percent to 94.029, but was still within sight of its overnight peak of 94.104, its highest since Nov.
 14.

 German Chancellor Angela Merkel, whose conservative bloc lost seats in September's election, said she would inform the German president that she could not form a coalition, after the pro-business Free Democrats withdrew from negotiations.